ruiyuanlu/IBM_CLUB_WEB/web/js/CryptoJS-3.1.2/README.md

 ```

 ### Copyrights
-Please see copyrights.txt which is copy of corresponding file from Google Code project.
+Please see copyrights.txt which is copy of corresponding upload from Google Code project.